SAR-mango/Universal-Laser-Driver/README.md

 # Universal Laser Driver
-A low-power laser driver with an ultra-wide input and output voltage range.
+A low-power laser driver with an ultra wide input and output voltage range.